 Turns out Peter Allen knew it all along: Everything old really is new again.
 Whether you are on the hunt for some throwback styles to upgrade your wardrobe, a statement-making outfit from years gone by or something nostalgically special, you can find it in New York City.
 NYC is home to some of the best vintage shops in the world, each offering a bounty of vintage treasures.
-Here is your guide to shopping New York’s best vintage boutiques, where being fashion-forward by going back in time has never been more fun.
+Here is your guide to shop the best vintage clothing stores in NYC, where being fashion-forward by going back in time has never been more fun.

 Once you step inside 10 Ft.
 Single by Stella Dallas, it is easy to see why it has been the go-to for vintage treasure hunters since 2006.
 You are greeted by rows and rows of men’s and women’s clothing; from on-trend to one-of-a-kind.
 Shirts, blouses, jeans, hats, shoes . . . they have it all.